purdue-onchip/gds2Para/purdue_install.md

 10. Enter "Limbo/limbo/parsers/gdsii/stream" (cloned) or "Limbo-master/limbo/parsers/gdsii/stream" (downloaded) directory in working location
 11. Run `make CXX=g++ CC=gcc FC=gfortran` in this directory
 12. Return to working directory and ensure that a new library file named **libgdsparser.a** exists by running `ls -lh Limbo/lib`
-13. Enter "gdsii-interface" (cloned) or "gdsii-interface-master" (downloaded) directory from working location
+13. Enter "gds2Para" (cloned) or "gds2Para-master" (downloaded) directory from working location
 14. (Optional) Add GDSII file besides "nand2.gds", "SDFFRS_X2.gds", and "4004.gds" to working location
-15. Run `make explicit` in shell to compile executable **Test\_explicit**
+15. Run `make` in shell to compile executable **LayoutAnalyzer**
-16. Run `./Test_explicit --help` to get a list of available modes the executable supports
+16. Run `LayoutAnalyzer --help` to get a list of available modes the executable supports
-17. Run `./Test_explicit -r nand2.gds` in shell to produce terminal output describing the GDSII file ("nand2.gds" may be replaced with any GDSII file available)
+17. Run `LayoutAnalyser -r nand2.gds` in shell to produce terminal output describing the GDSII file ("nand2.gds" may be replaced with any GDSII file available)
-18. Perform a complete parameter extraction by running `./Test_explicit -s SDFFRS_X2.gds SDFFRS_X2.sim_input SDFFRS_X2.spef` to read in the design and simulation input file, do all analysis, and return the result in a SPEF file
+18. Perform a complete parameter extraction by running `LayoutAnalyzer -s SDFFRS_X2.gds SDFFRS_X2.sim_input SDFFRS_X2.spef` to read in the design and simulation input file, do all analysis, and return the results in SPEF files